refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 The workflow takes care of the following:

-- Extracting the version number from the release or hotfix branch that is merged in the PR.
+- Extracting the version number from the release or hotfix branch name that is merged in the PR.
 - Extracting the changelog entry for this version number.
 - Running a build.
 - Publishing on [GitHub packages](https://github.com/refinedmods/refinedstorage2/packages) and